rayjan0114/YOLO_IEEE/README.md

   Download the IEEE images from IEEEMMSP:
   ```
   IEEE
+  ├── lables
-  ├── lables──<unzip the labels here>
+  │   └── all──<put all the images here>
   │
   └── images
       └── all──<put all the images here>